risk-first/website/menagerie/Software-Dependency-Risk.md

 Way before the Internet, this was the only game in town.
 Tool support was very thin-on-the-ground.
 Algorithms could be distributed as code snippets _in magazines_ which could be transcribed and run, and added to your program.
 This spirit lives on somewhat in StackOverflow and JSFiddle, where you are expected to "adopt" others' code into your own project.
 Code-your-own is still the best option if you have highly bespoke requirements, or are dealing with unusual environmental contexts.

 One of the hidden risks of embarking on a code-your-own approach is that the features you need are _not_ apparent from the outset.
-What might appear to be a trivial implementation of some piece of functionality can often turn into it's own industry as more and more hidden [Feature Risk](Feature-Risk) is uncovered.
+What might appear to be a trivial implementation of some piece of functionality can often turn into its own industry as more and more hidden [Feature Risk](Feature-Risk) is uncovered.
 For example, as we discussed in our earlier treatment of [Dead-End Risk](Complexity-Risk#dead-end-risk), building log-in screens _seemed like a good idea_.
 However, this gets out-of-hand fast when you need:

  - A password reset screen
  - To email the reset links to the user